jab/bidict/docs/learning-from-bidict.rst

 - What should happen when checking equality of several ordered mappings that contain the same items but in a different order?

-  What about when comparing an ordered mapping with an unordered mapping?

   First let's see how :class:`collections.OrderedDict` works.
   The results may surprise you: